AvrahamAsher/General/Print Stuido CONVERTED.md

     *   Calculates support material requirements.
     *   Optimizes slicing settings.
 4. Calculates printing time and material requirements.
-5. Automatically detects and connects local Spark-enabled 3D printers (using the Print Manager service, see below).
+5. Automatically detects and connects local Forge-enabled 3D printers (using the Print Manager service, see below).
-6. Can send the printer-ready file to a connected Spark-enabled 3D printer or download it for further work.
+6. Can send the printer-ready file to a connected Forge-enabled 3D printer or download it for further work.
 7. Monitors and controls print-job execution on connected 3D printers.

 ![Autodesk Print Studio](https://dp6mb85fgupxl.cloudfront.net/blog-prd-content/uploads/2015/07/05_preview_v02.png)